-If you’re allowed to install permanent features, you could consider hinged Caribbean-style shutters that hang from hooks and can be raised and clipped to the ceiling.
-It’s a great installation for anyone committing long-term to a space, as it’ll offer year-after-year use without between-season fussing.
+If you’re allowed to install permanent features, consider hinged shutters that hang from hooks and can be raised and clipped to the ceiling.
+It’s a great installation for anyone committing long-term to a space, as it’ll offer a year-after-year use without between-season fussing.

 3. Balcony Privacy Screens

 If your building doesn’t allow built-in solutions, don’t fret!
 You can bring out or put away a simple freestanding screen can be put away or brought out with ease, and being a simple solution, it’s one you can invest in knowing it’ll effortlessly move with you when it’s time for a new home.

 4. Bamboo Roller Blinds

-These are a popular solution in my area.
+Bamboo roller blinds are a popular choice, especially in tropical climates.
 Nicer-looking ones are installed with a hook on the balcony rail that the blind can be secured to, keeping them spiffy and orderly.
-As bamboo weathers quickly, in hardy areas you’ll want an installation that can be easily taken down at the end of the summer.
-The upside in August is, bamboo gives great shade and can really cool you down if you’ve got a hot deck, since a breeze can travel through the bamboo (unlike most Roman blinds).
-Similarly, wooden slat blinds will also do the trick here — seasonally.
+As bamboo weathers quickly, in hardy areas you’ll want an installation that can ve easily taken down at the end of summer.
+The upside in August is, bamboo gives great shade and can really cool a hot deck down.
+Breeze can travel through the bamboo (unlike most Roman blinds).
+Similarly, wooden slat blinds will also do the trick here – seasonally.

 5. Sheer Mosquito-netting Curtains

 It’s Curtains for You

-This solution can give a deck an exotic feel, while rugged canvas options can have a “safari” or “pioneer” appeal while offering protection from hot summer sun.
+Installing sheer curtains gives a deck an exotic, tropical feel.
+Choosing canvas curtains provides a “safari” or “pioneer” appeal, while offering protection from the hot summer sun.
 With easy-to-install curtain “wires,” curtains are now among the most flexible solutions for balconies.
-They’re washable, seasonal, able to be opened or closed, depending where your exhibitionist level on any given.
+They’re washable, seasonal, and able to be opened or closed depending on the level of privacy needed on any given day.
 They’re also the most affordable and least-risky installation for storm-prone areas.

 6. Beaded Curtains